jastronaut/startpage-todolist/README.md

 ### search
 - searchbar connects to bing
 - page automatically focuses on search bar for quick searching whenever page is opened
+- displays dropdown with autosuggested results, using the bing search api
+    - selecting a suggestion redirects to a bing search for that suggestion

 ### icon shortcuts
 - shortcuts to frequently visited websites